 2. This Master Circular consolidates the existing instructions on the subject of "External Commercial Borrowings and Trade Credits" at one place.
 The list of underlying circulars / notifications, consolidated in this Master Circular, is furnished in the Appendix.
 This Master Circular may be referred to for general guidance.
-The Authorised Dealer Category - I banks and Authorised banks may refer to respective circulars / notifications for detailed information, if so needed.
+The Authorised Persons and the Authorised Dealer Category - I banks may refer to respective circulars/ notifications for detailed information, if so needed.